 M E T H O D

 3. Roll out the puff pastry on a lightly floured surface.
-Add the chicken mixture to each of the mini cocottes.
+Add the chicken mixture to each of the mini cocottes (if available).
 We cut out rounds and placed them on top but you can also just lie the pastry across the pots and cut around it if you find that easier.
 Gently push down around the edges to seal the pots and trim off the excess.

 4. We brushed the tops with Oatly milk as we didn’t have any eggs in the fridge and baked in the oven but normally we would use an egg wash.
 Bake for 20-30 minutes until the pastry is golden brown and crispy.